llgolden/mod-1-be-exercises/practice_independent_challenges/week5/reunion/README.md

 # Reunion

-## Setup

-* Fork this Repository
-* Clone YOUR fork
-* Complete the activity below
-* Push your solution to your fork
-* Submit a pull request from your repository to the turingschool-examples repository
-  * Make sure to put your name in your PR!

 ## Tasks

 We're developing a small application to split expenses after a group of friends get together for a reunion.
 This will track how much each person spent on a particular activity, how much each person owed, and ultimately print out a summary of how much each person owes or is owed.
 Use tests to drive your development.